 Tivoli is the 2nd oldest amusement park in the world, in operation since August 1843.
 (Bakken, only 20 kilometers up the road in Klampenborg is the oldest, but my heart lies in Tivoli.)
 Tivoli is all sorts of charming in any season, but overflows with flowers, marching guards, live music and fireworks shows in the summer.
 It can also be crowded with tourists in the summer.
 Don’t worry.
 Tivoli is the perfect size and has plenty to do with or without waiting for the rides.
 Simply relaxing on the center lawn while the children dart in and out is truly a lovely way to spend the afternoon.

 READ MORE: ALWAYS TIME FOR TIVOLI

 Grab some takeaway, a glass of wine or a cold Carlsberg and if you are lucky enough to nab one of the loungers – sit back and soak up the atmosphere.
-Unlike other amusement parks around the world, the food offerings are very good here.
+Unlike other amusement parks around the world, the food offerings and restaurants are top notch.

 Vesterbrogade 3, 1630 København

 Summer Season | 31 March – 25 September 2023

 NOTE: You can buy an entrance ticket for around DKK 155, (children 3-7 are DKK 70) but this will not include any rides.
 You can purchase an unlimited ride bracelet for DKK 169.